 Etymology

-The word ‘Weary’ originates from Old English wērig, meaning “tired, exhausted, miserable.”
-It is related to Old High German worag (tired) and ultimately comes from Proto-Germanic roots suggesting fatigue or suffering from toil.
+The word ‘Weary’ comes from Old English wērig, meaning “tired, exhausted, miserable.”
+It is related to Old High German worag (tired) and ultimately traces to Proto-Germanic roots associated with fatigue and suffering from toil.
+The word has long been used in English to describe not only physical exhaustion, but also the emotional burden of prolonged hardship.

 Example Sentences